oracle/node-oracledb/doc/api.md

 ORA-01017: invalid username/password; logon denied
 ```

-An error message may be multi-line, like this:
+A multi-line error message may look like this:

 ```
 ORA-06550: line 1, column 7: